genesiscommunitysuccess/docs/docs/03_server-modules/01_configuring-runtime/05_genesis-router.md

 To create unit tests for Genesis Router, you can extend the `AbstractGenesisTestSupport` class and specify the `genesis-router.kts` as the Script file name.
 Examples of how you would initialise a test extending this class are provided below.

-There is more information on how testing works in our section on [Integration testing](/operations/testing/integration-testing/).
+More information about how testing works is in our section on [Integration testing](/operations/testing/integration-testing/).

 <Tabs defaultValue="kotlin" values={[{ label: 'Kotlin', value: 'kotlin', }, { label: 'Java', value: 'java', }]}>
 <TabItem value="kotlin">